download a PDF version of this newsletter here

 While SANRAL continues to threaten road users who have “persistently refused to settle their e-toll debt” we are waiting for the first case to be brought to our attention.

-The OUTA Board reiterates it’s message and stance that it will defend its contributing members in court, if they are summoned to appear on the basis of outstanding e-Toll debt – See OUTA’’ Rule of Law Campaign.
+The OUTA Board reiterates it’s message and stance that it will defend its contributing supporters in court, if they are summoned to appear on the basis of outstanding e-Toll debt – See OUTA’’ Rule of Law Campaign.

 OUTA knows of many businesses and individuals who have cancelled their agreements with SANRAL and joined the other 80 to 90% of the road-users who are not paying.
 We estimate that between 60 and 70% of all Gauteng Road-users have never signed up or ever paid towards the scheme and another 15 to 20% who were previously compliant, have now de-tagged and are no longer paying.